 They vary depending on the location: any sign of pain when walking, chewing or swallowing for example, limping, abnormal sores: inflamed, crusty or bleeding, bad odor from the mouth, erosive or ulcerated lesions, lameness, loss of the nail, swelling.

-We count Depending on its location, it exists three different kinds of squamous cell carcinoma:
+Depending on its location, it exists three different kinds of squamous cell carcinoma:

 Cutaneous: located on the skin where there is less pigmentation, a lack of hair or sparse hair.